By Diana Maricruz Perez Santos

 When my friend Tom invited me to participate in this blog, he suggested I write about my research topic.
 I remember my answer: “24/7 is a lot gelatinized starch for me.”
 I have even earned the nickname “Diana Starch” between my peers.
 Every day I notice there is still much I must learn in this field.
 But, here I will write a little about this reaction and its use in the food industry.

 The science of gelatinization

-Starch gelatinization is the process where the starch and water are subjected to heat making the starch granules swell, resulting in that the water is gradually absorbed in an irreversible manner.
+Starch gelatinization is the process where starch and water are subjected to heat causing the starch granules to swell.
+As a result, the water is gradually absorbed in an irreversible manner.
 This gives the system a viscous and transparent texture.
-The result of the reaction is a gel, which is used in sauces, puddings, creams and other food products, providing a pleasing texture to the touch.
+The result of the reaction is a gel, which is used in sauces, puddings, creams and other food products, providing a pleasing texture.

 The most common example to explain this phenomenon is pasta preparation: pasta is made mostly of semolina wheat (wheat flour) that contains high amounts of starch.
 When it is cooked in boiling water, the size increases because it absorbs water and it gets a soft texture.

 From the kitchen to my thesis